Hmbown/demyst/README.md

 This mirrors the insight from recent work on [self-verifiable mathematical reasoning](https://github.com/deepseek-ai/DeepSeek-Math-V2) (DeepSeek-Math-V2, 2025): correct answers don't guarantee correct reasoning.
 A model can produce the right numerical result through flawed logic, and a scientific computation can produce plausible metrics through statistically invalid processes.

-Scilint attacks this problem from the code verification angle:
+Demyst attacks this problem from the code verification angle:

 | Problem | Mathematical Proofs | Scientific Code |
 |---------|---------------------|-----------------|